President Johnson's War on Poverty Cause of Murder

 The poverty rate is based on the percentage of Americans whose income is lower than the government designated poverty line.

 Over 50 years since the program began, there are numerous opinions as to its success.
-Following are quotes from a Conservative and a Liberal that will demonstrate the vast divide on this subject:
+Following are quotes from a Conservative and a Liberal that demonstrate the vast divide on this subject:

 "The essential mistake that Barack Obama is making is that he believes Lyndon Johnson's Great Society entitlements can elevate the poor to prosperity.
 They can't.
 In 1965, the poverty rate in this country stood at 14 percent.
 Now, after untold trillions have been spent fighting poverty, the poverty rate is 14.3 percent.
 Amazing, is it not?
 The conclusion, America is bankrupting itself with an entitlement philosophy that does little."— Bill O'Reilly, formerly of Fox News July 26, 2011 (Conservative)